ungsonn/iatgen-stiat/README.md

 * Make sure that you are using the "Minimal 2014" Qualtrics theme with NO PAGE TRANSITIONS.
 * If you import any IAT blocks into another survey, make sure to "keep export tags" and also make sure to re-insert page breaks between different IAT blocks (i.e., questions within Qualtrics blocks)
+* Data must be download as a .csv from Qualtrics in LEGACY FORMAT.